MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-scan-networks-and-content.md

 #Customer intent: As an administrator, I want to find what sensitive information my organization stores on-premises
 ---

-# Quickstart: Finding your sensitive content with the Azure Information Protection (AIP) scanner
+# Tutorial: Finding your sensitive content with the Azure Information Protection (AIP) scanner

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection)*
 >